-See each sub-course.
+See "Course content" (above) for each sub-course.

 A student who has taken two exams in a course or part of a course without obtaining a pass grade is entitled to the nomination of another examiner.
 The student needs to contact the department for a new examiner, preferably in writing, and this should be approved by the department unless there are special reasons to the contrary (Chapter 6 Section 22 of the Higher Education Ordinance).